jbush001/LispMicrocontroller/README.md

 This is a simple microcontroller that runs a compiled LISP dialect.
+Details of operation are in the [wiki](https://github.com/jbush001/LispMicrocontroller/wiki).

 ## Running in simulation